Goris: Economy

-Being home to many food-processing plants, the economy of Goris is mainly based on light industry.
-The town's home-made fruit vodkas are particularly good and famous.
+The economy of Goris is mainly based on light industry.
+It is home to a number of food processing plants.
+The town's homemade fruit vodkas are particularly famous.

 Goris is home to the Vorotan Hydropower Plant (opened in 1989), one of the main providers of electrical power in Armenia.
 Other large industrial firms in Goris include the road construction company Vosmar LLC (founded in 2002), the electronic device producer Goris Gamma (founded in 2003), and the Goris Group bottled spring water company (founded in 2005).

 Education

 Goris is an important educational centre in Syunik.
 It has 7 secondary schools, 2 intermediate colleges, 7 kindergartens, 2 sports schools, 2 music schools and 1 art school.

 Goris State University has been operating in the town since 1967.
 Branches of the State Engineering University of Armenia and Yerevan State Institute of Theatre and Cinematography also operate in the town.

 Goris is also home to the Goris Kh.
 Yeritsyan State Agricultural College.